exadel-inc/esl/src/modules/esl-event-listener/README.md

 out of a cache for simple cases.
 But in some cases, we might be interested in creating wrappers with a complex param or we want to limit params usage across the project.

-It might sound obvious, but there is no any restrictions to sharing exact instances instead of using method cache.
+It might sound obvious, but there are no restrictions on sharing exact instances instead of using method cache.

 ```typescript
 // shared-event-targets.ts